Get insider access

 USB

-These headphones come with a wireless USB-A dongle that works on PlayStation and PC consoles with full audio and mic compatibility.
+These headphones come with a wireless USB-A dongle that connects your device to the headphones, providing full audio and mic compatibility with PCs and consoles like the PlayStation.